Spotarachy/My-M1-MFW/README.md

  ### ```Project Goals ```

- * To Provide a easy to understard  webpage to learn about their aquarium.
+ 1. To Provide a easy to understard  webpage to learn about their aquarium.

- * To Provide all the tools need to ensure a happy and healthy reef tank.
+ 2. To Provide all the tools need to ensure a happy and healthy reef tank.

- * To give a brief explanation and clarity to what the customer needs.
+ 3. To give a brief explanation and clarity to what the customer needs.

- * to Provide a hassle free set up an information with video demonstration.
+ 4. to Provide a hassle free set up an information with video demonstration.

- * To inspire a generation to take care of our oceans in the life we did it.
+ 5. To inspire a generation to take care of our oceans in the life we did it.

- * To provide a clear and easy place for contacting and receiving additional advice about the systems set up.
+ 6. To provide a clear and easy place for contacting and receiving additional advice about the systems set up.

 ### ```User Stories```
  1.**Visitiing the site for the fist time :**

-  * As a First time Visitor,I want the site to have a fast loading time.
+  7. As a First time Visitor,I want the site to have a fast loading time.
-  * As a First time Visitor,I Want to be able to use a website on any device.
+  8. As a First time Visitor,I Want to be able to use a website on any device.
-  * As a First time Visitor I want to able to learn and easily understand what the website is about.
+  9. As a First time Visitor I want to able to learn and easily understand what the website is about.
-  * As a First time Visitor I  Want to feel the commitment to the end-users.
+  10. As a First time Visitor I  Want to feel the commitment to the end-users.
-  * As a First time Visitor I Want a quick and easy to navigate or the page & not overloaded with information.
+  11. As a First time Visitor I Want a quick and easy to navigate or the page & not overloaded with information.
-  * As a First time Visitor I want to be able to click and visit social media, and others for more content and to keep up to date with future postings and developments.
+  12. As a First time Visitor I want to be able to click and visit social media, and others for more content and to keep up to date with future postings and developments.
-  * Knowing priceing for each type of set up.
+  13. Knowing priceing for each type of set up.
-  * Finding out as much as possible about the care requirements.
+  14. Finding out as much as possible about the care requirements.
-  * I want to access contact information, such as address, phone numbers and location.
+  15. I want to access contact information, such as address, phone numbers and location.
-  * Being able to navigate quickly through out  part of the website.
+  16. Being able to navigate quickly through out  part of the website.

  2.**Returning Visitor to the site:**

-  * A quick loading website using a combintion of from over focus, the website that load on mobile device just as well as just as well as desktop devices.
+  17. A quick loading website using a combintion of from over focus, the website that load on mobile device just as well as just as well as desktop devices.

-  * A quick and responsive platform that all user can injoy
+  18. A quick and responsive platform that all user can injoy

-  * A Design that is easy & clear call's to action,to able to navigate the website Features.
+  19. A Design that is easy & clear call's to action,to able to navigate the website Features.

-  * As a Returning Visitor the website to be both informational-based and social media-based to keep both parties equally and Informed.
+  20. As a Returning Visitor the website to be both informational-based and social media-based to keep both parties equally and Informed.

-  * As a Returning Visitor i want the layout will be easy to navigate with Clare buttons In the top menu bar for ease of use.
+  21. As a Returning Visitor i want the layout will be easy to navigate with Clare buttons In the top menu bar for ease of use.

  3.**Frequent User to the site:**

-  * As a Frequent User, I wanrt to See a clear part to anything newly added item.
+  22. As a Frequent User, I wanrt to See a clear part to anything newly added item.

-  * As a Frequent User, want to keet update wiht Stories form others to also visito the site true social media, Facebook, Twitter etc...
+  23. As a Frequent User, want to keet update wiht Stories form others to also visito the site true social media, Facebook, Twitter etc...

-  * As s Frequent User, want to know if their more any event's coming up, where i can sign up, for Newsletter.
+  24. As s Frequent User, want to know if their more any event's coming up, where i can sign up, for Newsletter.

+  4.**Site Owner goals:**

+  25. A webpage where we can show case all the good's and services that we offer.

+  26. A site that is directly show are customer where to go, for thire informationalneed.

+  27. a webpage that can help us connect stroies & experiences.

+  28. a site that can be update, easliy

 ```
 Designs